Categories of diagrams with irreversible moves: Abstract

 \section{Abstract}

-We work with a generalization of knot theory, in which one diagram is reachable from another via a finite sequence of moves if a fixed condition, regarding the existence of certain morphisms in an associated category, is satisfied for every move of the sequence.
+We work with a generalization of knot theory, in which one diagram is reachable from another via a finite sequence of moves if a fixed condition regarding the existence of certain morphisms in an associated category is satisfied for every move of the sequence.
 This conditional setting leads to a possibility of irreversible moves, terminal states, and to using functors more general than the ones used as knot invariants.
-Our main focus is the category of diagrams with binary relations on the set of arcs, indicating which arc can move over another arc.
-We define homology of binary relations, and merge it with quandle homology, to obtain the homology for partial quandles with binary relations.
-This last homology can be used to analyze link diagrams with binary relations on the set of components.
+Our main focus is the category of diagrams with a binary relation on the set of arcs, indicating which arc can move over another arc.
+We define homology of binary relations, and merge it with quandle homology, to obtain the homology for partial quandles with a binary relation.
+This last homology can be used to analyze link diagrams with a binary relation on the set of components.